 CALL BEFORE YOU DIG: Any project which entails breaking soil require the contractor to coordinate with your local utility companies to identify underground objects such as gas, water and electric lines.

 Aluminum is a product which does not rust and its color finish is a powder coated back on enamel so there is no need to re-paint.
 It is recommended that homeowners do monitor the performance of gate hinges and latching hardware especially in pool situations.
+You can pressure wash your aluminum fence but it is important you are using a safe amount of pressure so you don’t damage it.
+It is best to use warm water and soap to wash your aluminum products.

 Be sure to verify the requirements for swimming pool fencing in your area before ordering.